LionCityGaming/homepage/README.md

 Before using these configurations, ensure you have the following:

-* Docker installed on your system (Install Docker).
+* Docker installed on your system
-* A user-defined Docker network, such as dsn (create one with docker network create dsn).
+* A user-defined Docker network
-* A .env.homepage file with required environment variables.
+* A .env file with required environment variables

 ![Homepage Github](https://github.com/gethomepage/homepage)